ualsg/ualsg.netlify.app/content/post/2020-04-osm-on-aws-athena/index.md

 {{< figure src="save-query.png" title="Save Frequently Used Query" lightbox="true" >}}

-Also, the Query History shows all prior query attempts and their outcome .
+Also, the Query History shows all prior query attempts and their outcome.
 This is particularly useful to get an idea of the volume of data we have queried.

 {{< figure src="query-history.png" title="Query History for Usage Review" lightbox="true" >}}